We may earn income from links in this post. Please read this Disclosure for details.

-Think of Muskoka Ontario and the first images that come to mind are the region’s beautiful mirrored lakes, tall pine trees and waterfront cottages.
-But for food fans, there’s another reason to head north of Toronto.
-The region’s collection of luxury Muskoka resorts are well worth making Canada’s most star-studded cottage country part of your summer plans.
-Along with Algonquin Park, it’s one of the best tourist spots to visit in Canada if you want to experience the Canada’s wilderness.
+Think of Muskoka, Ontario and the first images that come to mind are the region’s beautiful mirrored lakes, tall pine trees and rocky shorelines.
+But there’s another reason to head north of Toronto.

-If you’re planning a Muskoka vacation, here are our top picks for where to stay in Muskoka as well as tips on the best Muskoka restaurants, luxury resorts, things to do and historic hotels for a food-inspired weekend getaway:
+If you’re planning a Muskoka vacation, here are our top picks for where to stay as well as tips on the best Muskoka restaurants, luxury resorts and things to do on a food-inspired weekend getaway from Toronto.

 1. Windermere House Lake Rosseau

-Sitting on the resort’s Victorian-style veranda and sipping a Summer Collins, a defty-mixed cocktail of gin, lemon juice and pink peppercorns topped with soda, it’s the perfect Muskoka cottage country atmosphere.
+Sitting on the resort’s Victorian-style veranda and sipping a Summer Collins, a defty-mixed cocktail of gin, lemon juice and pink peppercorns topped with soda, it was the perfect Muskoka cottage country atmosphere.
+And proof that it’s one of the best tourist spots to visit in Canada if you want to experience the Canada’s wilderness without roughing it.

 For food fans, the menu at the Rosseau Grill (dishes can also be enjoyed on the verandah) features a wealth of locally-sourced ingredients in inventive dishes such as a Milford Bay smoked trout starter and fresh pickerel plucked from the waters of Northern Ontario and crusted with cornmeal and sumac.
 Vegetarians will be thrilled with the many options.